suchmememanyskill/TegraScript/README.md

 ### Variables

-Variables in TegraScript do not need explicit type defenitions:
+Variables in TegraScript do not need explicit type definitions:
 ```
 variable = function(arg1, arg2) # this calls function with 2 arguments: arg1 and arg2, and stores it in variable
 ```